 Remember that your home insurance policy is unique.
 So your neighbour’s insurance policy may be very different from yours, based on many factors.
 Don’t rely on what your friend says about their policy.
 Call your broker or insurance company if you have any questions or concerns.

-Do you know what is the difference between home insurance and tenant insurance?
+Are you aware of the distinctions between home insurance and tenant insurance?